 Carolyn McMaster | March 9, 2021

 We are living in an era of information bankruptcy, with a global “infodemic” in which people “don’t know where or who to turn to for reliable information.”
+It’s raising the stakes significantly for brand communications.

 That’s what the PR firm Edelman concluded in analyzing its 21st annual Trust Barometer survey.
 Most of the 33,000 respondents believe government (57%) and journalists (56%) are purposely trying to mislead people with falsehoods; trust in news sources is at record lows, with 35% of respondents trusting social media and 53% trusting traditional media.